-- provide for the formation of the whole child; spiritual, social, physical and intellectual. - eradicate any gaps in learning exacerbated by the Covid-19 pandemic. - ensure all pupils achieve at least as well as their peers nationally. - offer a broad, balanced and aspirational curriculum that provides all children with opportunities and experiences to gain the knowledge and cultural capital they need to succeed in life.
+- provide for the formation of the whole child; spiritual, social, physical and intellectual. - ensure all pupils achieve at least as well as their peers nationally. - offer a broad, balanced and aspirational curriculum that provides all children with opportunities and experiences to gain the knowledge and cultural capital they need to succeed in life.